CadiDadi/BlockchainJavascript/README.md

 See my Comments in main.js file

 ***************************
-**This is not my work** I was going this AWESOME Tutorial by:  Simply Explained - Savjee
+**This is not my work.** I was following this AWESOME Tutorial by:  Simply Explained - Savjee

 Tutorial: Creating a blockchain with Javascript (Blockchain, part 1-3) https://www.youtube.com/watch?v=zVqczFZr124&index=1&list=PLzvRQMJ9HDiTqZmbtFisdXFxul5k0F-Q4